 Running the above command on the terminal after the streaming server is configured, would look like this:

-Now, the video is being encoded and transferred to the server.
+You will see an output like this on your terminal that should confirm that the video is being encoded using H.264/AVC and being transferred to the server.

 Let’s move to the next step.